Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Don’t shy away from data and reporting

-The best way to improve performance over time is by looking back for trends, especially from your best case teams.
+Data is the best way to improve performance, especially when it comes from your best case teams.
 Or as Tiffany says: “You can get so many insights from your reporting, especially by paying attention to your high performers.
 What are they doing to be a high performer?
-Look at their behaviour and actions.
+Look at their behavior and actions.
 Leverage that and use it to support and raise up the entire team.
 Turn your best people into leaders!”

 Here’s an example of a Service Cloud KPI dashboard: